-"One day, one of your seven or eight children will ask you what Marie’s Crisis was like.
+"One day, your grandchildren will ask you what Marie’s Crisis was like.
 And you’ll want to be able to answer that question.
 This is an old, divey basement bar in the West Village where there are Christmas lights year-round, and someone is always playing show tunes on an upright piano.
-Everyone is invited to sing along, and every once in a while a server will sing their own solo.
+Everyone is invited to sing along, and every once in a while a server will perform a solo.
 If there’s a particular song you want to sing, try throwing some money in the fish bowl on top of the piano.
-Be aware that Marie's is cash-only." - bryan kim, katherine lewin, neha talreja, carina finn koeppicus
+Be aware that Marie's is cash-only." - bryan kim, neha talreja, carina finn koeppicus

 "You can technically get an $11 Manhattan at this divey show tunes bar in the West Village, but we’ve never seen anyone do such a thing.
 This is strictly a place for a beer or vodka soda, either of which will run $7 (or $5 from 4-7pm, Monday-Thursday).
 Brush up on your Chicago lyrics, and sing along with the piano player and every single patron inside as you enjoy your inevitably strong beverage." - bryan kim, sonal shah, molly fitzpatrick, willa moore